Pranam2002/NER-on-Resume-using-BERT/README.md

 Advantages: LSTMs can capture long-term dependencies and handle sequential data well.

 Disadvantages: LSTMs can be computationally expensive and require a large amount of training data.

+### Amazing facts:

++ How long does it take to pre-train BERT?
+The 2 original BERT models were trained on 4(BERTbase) and 16(BERTlarge) Cloud TPUs for 4 days.

++ Google has been using your reCAPTCHA selections to label training data since 2011.
+The entire Google Books archive and 13 million articles from the New York Times catalog have been transcribed/digitized via people entering reCAPTCHA text.
+Now, reCAPTCHA is asking us to label Google Street View images, vehicles, stoplights, airplanes, etc.

++ How long does it take to fine-tune BERT?

+For common NLP tasks discussed above, BERT takes between 1-25mins on a single Cloud TPU or between 1-130mins on a single GPU.

 ### References:
 https://www.techtarget.com/searchenterpriseai/definition/BERT-language-model#:~:text=BERT%2C%20which%20stands%20for%20Bidirectional,calculated%20based%20upon%20their%20connection.